-To qualify for accelerated admissions, students must complete an academic course to the end of the eleventh grade in an accredited high school.
+To qualify for accelerated admissions, students must complete a rigorous academic course load to the end of the eleventh grade in an accredited high school.
 They must rank high on a college entrance test and place in the top 10% of their class in academic achievement.
 Students must also demonstrate strong personal motivation and maturity.